twagar11/ansible-labs/modules/Module-Facts.md

 ## Step 2 - getting to know the Module `hosts`

-`hosts` module is used to pull config data from hosts
+`setup` module is used to pull config data from hosts

 default template looks like: